 Top 5 things to see and do in Eilat

 The Eilat Mountains are a natural wonder.
 A short drive from Eilat’s city center, the mountains offer plenty of hiking trails and beautiful viewpoints.
 They have been formed millions of years ago.
-When you’ll walk around them, you’ll see amazing shades of red, yellow, brown, and even green.
+When you walk in the mountain area, you get to see wondrous shades of red, yellow, brown, and even green.

 Here are some of my favorite hiking trails in the Eilat Mountains region: